sky-uk/anticipy/docs/source/tutorial.rst

 The tool automatically selects the best model from a list of defaults - in this case, a simple linear model.
 Advanced users can instead provide their preferred model or lists of candidate models, as explained in :ref:`models`.

-You can plot the forecast output using the functions in :py:mod:`forecast_plot` .
+You can plot the forecast output using the functions in :py:mod:`forecast_plot`.
-:py:func:`anticipy.forecast_plot.ggplot_fcast_save` saves the plot as a file.
-If you use nsa.forecast in a Jupyter notebook, :py:func:`anticipy.forecast_plot.ggplot_fcast` shows the plot as the output of a notebook cell.
+:py:func:`anticipy.forecast_plot.plot_forecast_save` saves the plot as a file.
+If you use nsa.forecast in a Jupyter notebook, :py:func:`anticipy.forecast_plot.plot_forecast` shows the plot as the output of a notebook cell.
 The plot looks as follows:

 .. image:: resources/tutorial-forecast1.png